CrossScarDev/UBTW2/README.md

 # UBTW2
 Unblock The World 2

+#### Made by an 11 year old!

 ### Note: `Velocity` it the recommended option!

+## Through codespaces - Recommended for schools
+Fork this repo.
+Once your on your new repo page, click on the code button.
+Then select the codespces tab.
+Press `Create codespace on master`.
+Finally run the following commands in the terminal on the bottom.

 ## Installing
 To install both `nodeunblocker.com` and `Velocity` run `./install.sh`